Clawson: 'It was time' to step aside and make Wake Forest football coach 'somebody else's job'

 “I did not want to do this, in my perfect world I’d be having this press conference in three or four years.
 But I just looked at kind of where the industry is right now, and I just felt like it was time.”

-The 57-year-old Clawson spent 11 years with the Demon Deacons, a tenure that included guiding Wake Forest to 11 wins and a trip to the Atlantic Coast Conference championship game in 2021, as well as cracking the top 10 of the AP poll in 2021 and 2022 amid a run of six straight bowl appearances.
+And so, the 57-year-old Clawson took a similar route as another Atlantic Coast Conference coach of similar age — Virginia’s Tony Bennett in men’s basketball — in stepping away from the sport years before a projected retirement window.

-But the Demon Deacons had gone just 4-8 in the past two seasons as the formula that had helped them sustain success became trickier to manage in today’s era of free player movement through the transfer portal and players being able to cash in on their athletic fame through name, image and likeness (NIL) opportunities.
+It was roughly two months earlier that the 55-year-old Bennett, who won a national championship with the Cavaliers in 2019, declared himself “a square peg in a round hole” in a tearful farewell.
+That came amid a time of free player movement through the transfer portal and players being able to cash in on their athletic fame through name, image and likeness (NIL) opportunities — a combination that has led to roster upheaval across college sports.

-That combination has led to roster upheaval across the sport, posing a particular problem for a program like Wake Forest — boasting one of the smallest undergraduate enrollments in the Bowl Subdivision ranks — that has thrived under Clawson by retaining and developing players over years rather than landing four- and five-star recruits.
+It’s no coincidence that there were some familiar vibes in Clawson’s message Tuesday.

-Clawson battled his emotions multiple times during the morning campus news conference, including about the unending demands of the job on his family over the years.
-But he was also clear that the state of the sport was also a factor, first when he mulled stepping away briefly after last season.
+Asked about the parallel to Bennett’s exit, Clawson recalled a “very frank discussion” he had with the former Virginia coach outside an elevator last year during league meetings as they reflected on a “more transactional” time in college coaching.

 By Tuesday, Clawson said he felt as if it was “somebody else’s job” as he shifts into an advisory role to athletic director John Currie.